WebOfTrustInfo/rwot3-sf/event-documents/plenaries/2-lightning.md

 This is a story.

     A child gets separated from his parents during some natural disaster.
-The child can go to a bank and enter a private room and sing a certain song.
+To prove his identity, the child can go to a bank and enter a private room and sing a certain song.
 Then he gets access to certain funds and hire people to find his parents.

+How do we do this?

-IP38 + BIP39 encode information in words.
+BIP38 + BIP39 encode information in words, but we've expanded this a bit with some other proofs of concept.

-An alternative proof of concept using these ideas.
-So Christopher and Chris V. came up with a new set of words that _are in iambic pentameter_, so are easier to remember.
+One proof of concept: Christopher and Chris V. came up with a new set of words that _are in iambic pentameter_, so are easier to remember.

-Another proof of concept.
-Encode into poem instead, but not (yet) a rhyming one.
+Another proof of concept: They encoded identity proof into poem instead, but not (yet) a rhyming one.

 ## Social Authentication (Glenn Willen)